Lovali/cassiope/README.md

 Once the server is launched, you can start **creating entities**.
 To see the format of Buildings, Floors, Rooms, Windows and Doors, please check:
 https://github.com/Free-Hugs/Local-Server
 It is important to have a good id for the different entities.
-We highly recommand you to use the followings:
+We highly recommend you to use the followings:
 * **Building** : ```building:[building_name]```
 * **Floor** : ```[building_name]:Floor[floor_number]```
 * **Room** : ```[building_name]:[room_name]```